epond/porthole/README.md

 # implementation

 * The dashboard html page periodically calls the /dashinfo endpoint, the response of which is used to fill an 'infoarea' div.
-* The /dashinfo endpoint serves a template whose dynamic content is the 'status' object.
+* The /dashinfo endpoint serves a template whose dynamic content is the 'status' object, and it also sets the status object's LastRequest timestamp value to now.
 * The status object is a member of StatusCoordinator and is used to store the result of a scan and related information.
 * Every FETCH_INTERVAL, a time.Tick is emitted and StatusCoordinator tries to do work, which it will do unless the time from LastRequest until tick exceeds SLEEP_AFTER.
 * A 'release' is an individual recording represented by a folder on the filesystem at the specified depth for each folder to scan.